-- Poor fitting footwear
+- Proper fitting of footwear

 We encourage you to consult with a foot and ankle specialist for a complete assessment of your condition.

 Dr. Jones Hormozi at Valley Foot & Ankle Center (VFAC) utilizes state-of-the-art technology, minimally invasive procedures, and advanced techniques to prevent and treat all conditions of the foot and ankle.
 This allows most patients to walk immediately after most procedures, and they are able to rapidly return to high levels of functioning with excellent outcomes.

 REQUEST AN APPOINTMENT

 Dr. Jones Hormozi is a Board Certified Podiatrist in Los Angeles.
 Dr. Hormozi is known for treating sports injuries in patients of all ages.
 He has treated and operated on professional athletes, semi professional athletes, college athletes and high school athletes.
 Dr. Hormozi is also Clinical Assistant Professor of Podiatric Medicine and Surgery at Western University of Health Sciences.